Your Patient and Family Rights

 We want to provide the best care for you and your family.
 Your suggestions help us improve our services.
 Here are the ways you can give us your comments:

-- Speak with your child's nurse.
-If your nurse is not able to help, ask to speak with a charge nurse or the manager of that rea.
+- Speak with your nurse.
+If your nurse is not able to help, ask to speak with a charge nurse or the manager.

-- Fill out a comment card, which you'll find at our entrances, and give it to a staff member.
+- Fill out a comment card and give it to a staff member.
 Cards are at the hospital and all clinic locations.

 - Write to:

 PO Box 5371, RB.7.420

 By calling or writing Patient and Family Relations about your grievance, you can expect acknowledgement of your concern within about 7 days.
 If we need more time, we will give you an estimated date for a final response.